PowerBuilder: Usage

 PowerBuilder is used primarily for building business CRUD applications.

 Although new software products are rarely built with PowerBuilder, many client-server ERP products and line-of-business applications built in the late 1980s to early 2000s with PowerBuilder still provide core database functions for large enterprises in government, higher education, manufacturing, insurance, banking, energy, and telecommunications.

-Job openings for PowerBuilder developers are readily available but often revolve around maintaining existing applications.

 History

-The First version of PowerBuilder was released by PowerSoft in July 1991
+Early history

+PowerBuilder originated from Computer Solutions Inc. (CSI), a software consulting firm founded in 1974 by Mitchell Kertzman in Massachusetts.
+CSI developed GrowthPower, an MRP II software package with integrated financial modules released in 1981, which ran exclusively on the HP 3000 platform and achieved over 1,000 customer installations at its peak.

+In the late 1980s, as customer demand grew for graphical user interfaces amid the rise of Microsoft Windows, Kertzman partnered with Dave Litwack, former executive vice president of product development at Cullinet Software (acquired by Computer Associates in 1989).
+Litwack joined the company in 1988 as head of research and development to develop a client/server GUI tool, leading to its rebranding as Powersoft Corporation in 1990.

+PowerBuilder 1.0 was released in July 1991 as a rapid application development tool featuring the DataWindow and PowerScript language.
+Powersoft went public on February 3, 1993, with shares closing at $38 from an initial $20 price.

+Sybase announced its acquisition of Powersoft on November 15, 1994, in a stock swap valued at approximately $940 million; the merger closed on February 14, 1995, at a revised value of about $904 million due to Sybase's stock fluctuations.

+Recent history

 In December 2013 SAP announced the new version going directly to number 15 and released a beta version.
 Key features included support for the .NET Framework v4.5, SQL Server 2012, Oracle 12, Windows 8, OData and Dockable Windows.
 SAP later released this as version 12.6.

 On May 31, 2019 PowerBuilder 2019 was launched by Appeon.
 This release supports C# development.
 It provides a new C# IDE, .NET data access objects, C# migration solution, Web API client, and UI themes.

 On April 3, 2020 PowerBuilder 2019 R2 was launched by Appeon.
 This release includes a first-ever PowerScript-to-C# code converter, which can automatically migrate 80-95% of PowerBuilder business logic and DataWindows to C#.
 Interoperability between PowerScript and .NET programming languages is also now supported.
 Many existing features have also been enhanced.